 REITs often focus on specific types of property, such as apartment complexes, retail properties or industrial buildings.

 But you should enter into any REIT investment understanding that these investment vehicles, like all other types of investments, carry risks.
-Publicly traded REITs, for example, function just like other stock issues traded on the public markets, and they can therefore lose value if the market or a given market sector in which the REIT is invested drops.
+Publicly traded REITs, for example, function just like other stock issues traded on the public markets, and they can, therefore, lose value if the market or a given market sector in which the REIT has invested drops.

 A mutual fund is another type of pooled investment vehicle, where professional fund managers raise capital from many individuals and institutions, aggregate this capital into a single large fund, and then use the fund to purchase and manage a portfolio of investments.